There are reasons you’re not getting referrals.

 - A system in place to reward employees for generating referrals?

 If you answered “yes” to all of these questions, congratulations!
-If you answered “no” to even one, it’s time to focus on creating a disciplined, measurable referral program.
+If you answered “no” to even one, it’s time to ditch prospecting tools that don’t work.
+You know, the ones you’ve always used—the ones that rely on technology to get meetings.
+It’s time to think differently.
+Technology only takes us so far.
+It’s personal relationships that seal the deal.
+Isn’t it time to create a disciplined, measurable referral system?

 Forget Cold Calling—Referrals are HOT, HOT, HOT

 Referral selling transforms everything it touches.
-When you commit to referral selling and integrate it into your sales process, your team will bring in more qualified leads, foster better long-term relationships with customers, decrease your cost of sales, and generate more revenue than ever before.
-And best of all, your reps will never have to cold call again.
+When you commit to referral selling, integrate asking for referrals into your sales process, and ensure referrals come first, your team will bring in more qualified leads, foster better long-term relationships with customers, decrease your cost of sales, and generate more revenue than ever before.
 Why would you spend time doing anything else?

 Start by taking my Referral I.Q.
 Quiz.
 This 14 Yes/No question assessment will not only help you evaluate your sales process and understand the reasons you’re not getting referrals; it’s also your checklist for referral selling.

 Talk to Joanne about how to improve your team’s referral selling skills.
 Choose a date and time to schedule a complimentary 30-minute call.